Fox Networks Group: Formation and expansion

-In January 2008, Fox International Channels purchased a controlling stake in Real Estate TV (RETV), a UK property-themed channel.
+In 2008, Fox International Channels purchased a controlling stake in Real Estate TV (RETV), a UK property-themed channel.
 In April 2008, FIC launched Fox Next in Portugal, on Meo's Meo Mix package.
 Fox Next targets audiences between the ages from 25 to 44 and is programmed with films and TV shows with thematic primetime and weekday blocks.
-On March 8, 2008, FIC and Rotana Media Services launched Fox Movies and Fox Series channels in the Middle East market in order to cater to the Arab world and audience to feature American television shows in region.
+In March 2008, FIC and Rotana Media Services launched Fox Movies and Fox Series channels in the Middle East market in order to cater to the Arab world and audience to feature American television shows in region.
 Fox then purchased a stake in Rotana in a joint venture agreed with Disney to carry its content and that of ABC for 4 years.
-With Abu Dhabi Media Company in July 2009, FIC started National Geographic Abu Dhabi Channel.
+With Abu Dhabi Media Company in 2009, FIC started National Geographic Abu Dhabi Channel.
 In mid-2008, Fox Broadcasting and 20th Century Fox Television formed Fox Inkubation, a joint initiative for new animation talent that would allow them to produce two minute shorts as pilots for new series.
-Fox TV had concurrently started its animation division 20th Century Fox Television Animation with Jennifer Howell, the same executive heading up both Inkubation and Fox TV Animation with Inkubation later being discontinued in 2012, as plans for a late night animation block moved forward and none of its projects got on the air with Howell exiting Fox at the end of her contract in May 2013.
+Fox TV had concurrently started its animation division 20th Century Fox Television Animation with Jennifer Howell, the same executive heading up both Inkubation and Fox TV Animation with Inkubation later being discontinued in 2012, as plans for a late night animation block moved forward and none of its projects got on the air with Howell exiting Fox at the end of her contract in 2013.

 FIC launched the Fox Life channel in 2004 and in swathes of time periods in Italy, the Balkans, Bulgaria, Italy, Japan, Korea, Latin America, Poland, Portugal, Russia and Turkey.
 The channel was available in its originality in Greece with Greek dub on December 1, 2008.

-An independent sales and marketing agency was set up in Tallinn, Estonia in June 2009.
-In March 2011, a Baltic regional office was set up in Tallinn with the independent marketing agency owner, Karoli Kindriks, as regional manager reporting to Ase Ytreland, Managing Director of Fox International Channels for Nordic & Baltic Region.
+An independent sales and marketing agency was set up in Tallinn, Estonia in 2009.
+In 2011, a Baltic regional office was set up in Tallinn with the independent marketing agency owner, Karoli Kindriks, as regional manager reporting to Ase Ytreland, Managing Director of Fox International Channels for Nordic & Baltic Region.

-On August 19, 2009, News Corporation announced that it would reorganize their Asia-Pacific subsidiary Star TV in Hong Kong.
+In 2009, News Corporation announced that it would reorganize their Asia-Pacific subsidiary Star TV in Hong Kong.
 Star TV was split into Star India and Star Greater China.
 A few of such arrangements were that the original Star TV company would take over representation of FIC's channels in the region from NGC Network Asia, LLC and Star itself would transform into a regional operation of Fox International Channels.
 Meanwhile, Star India would handle Fox-branded channels in India.

-In early March 2010, Fox International Channels agreed to move its Middle East and North Africa market channels' operations from Hong Kong and other locations to an Abu Dhabi facility.
+The following year In 2010, Fox International Channels agreed to move its Middle East and North Africa market channels' operations from Hong Kong and other locations to an Abu Dhabi facility.
 Its NHNZ subsidiary would also open a production office in Abu Dhabi.
 Fox would also establish its Middle East operations, a global online ad network business,.
 In May 2010, FIC purchased a stake in Aquavision, a Johannesburg, South Africa production company, to be managed by NHNZ.